clemesu1/web3-mint-tutorial/README.md

-# Basic Web3 Minit Website
+# Basic Web3 Mint Website

 This project demostrates a sinple Web3 minting website using React, Hardhat, and Ethers.
 It comes with a mint example contract, a script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.